What are drug-resistant infections?

 Why are we seeing more drug-resistant infections?

 In some countries, regulation on antibiotic use is poorly enforced or doesn’t exist at all.
-People can buy antibiotics over the counter to treat viral infections, instead of bacterial ones.
+People can buy antibiotics over the counter, and antibiotics can be mistaken for other medications such as painkillers, leading to their overuse and misuse.

 When will drug-resistant infections be a problem?